Pan-African Congress: Event

-The 6th Pan-African Congress was hosted in Dar es Salaam, Tanzania in June 1974.
+Hill served as the secretary general for North America.
+It was part of the original planning that groups working towards liberation have time to network and "build international solidarity".
+Activists such as Mae Mallory, Queen Mother Moore, Brenda Paris, and Florence Tate all attended 6PAC.
 For Black British activists Zainab Abbas, Gerlin Bean, Ron Phillips, and Ansel Wong, attending the conference allowed them to express the solidarity of the Black activists in Britain with anti-colonialists activists in the rest of the world.
 A highlight of the conference was the resolution on Palestine, which was the congress' formal recognition of the right of the Palestinian people to self-determination.